wildanvin/zama-counter/README.md

 cp .env.example .env
 ```

 If you don't already have a mnemonic, you can use this [website](https://iancoleman.io/bip39/) to generate one.
+An alternative, if you have [foundry](https://book.getfoundry.sh/getting-started/installation) installed is to use the `cast wallet new-mnemonic` command.

-Then, proceed with installing dependencies - please **_make sure to use Node v20_** or more recent:
+Then, install all needed dependencies - please **_make sure to use Node v20_** or more recent:

 ```sh
 pnpm install